Current Openings

 Lucas DD has immediate openings for the following positions.
 Click on each position title for more details and an online application through Lucas County.

 Please note: We can only accept applications and résumés for positions that are currently posted.
 Each application is reviewed by Human Resources to determine if the minimum qualifications are met.
+All candidates must submit a resume and optional cover letter along with an employment application via the online application process.
+We are an equal opportunity employer.
+If in need of ADA accommodations, contact us directly at 419-380-4033.

 Check back often for updates on our open positions.

-Service & Support Technician
+Service & Support Administration Coordinator

-Assistant Director of Service & Support Administration
+Service & Support Specialist Substitute

 Service & Support Specialist